BradMelchor/BradMelchor/README.md

 - 👋Hi, I'm Bradley Melchor.
 I am a programmer that has a bachelors in Information Systems Technology from Santa Fe College.
-I know a few programming languages: C++, Python, HTML/CSS, JavaScript, Java, C#, and SQL.
+Programming languages that I am experienced with: C++, Python, HTML/CSS, JavaScript, Java, C#, and SQL.
 - I am interested in programming opportunities and looking to further my career and expertise in programming.
 - 💞️ I’m looking to collaborate on projects where I can get experience working on a team.
 - 📫 reach me by email at Bradley.melchor@gmail.com